boltops-tools/lono/docs/_docs/conventions/camelizer.md

 When the argument values are Strings, then they are left alone.

 Note: Method argument camelization may be removed in the future.
-This is because it makes it harder to search code if you have to search for both underscore and CamelCase formats.

 {% include prev_next.md %}